A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: CP--MPC: Model Predictive Control Framework for Capture Point Tracking

 Fig. \ref{figure/VariableWeighting} presents the scheme of the decision process of the variable weighting parameters in the x-direction.
-In Fig. \ref{figure/VariableWeighting}, when a significant disturbance is applied to the robot, ZMP control inputs, $\mathbf{Z}_x$, increase in CP--MPC to control the perturbed CP.
-Then, weighting parameters, $\mathbf{w}_{\tau}$, are determined through a one-to-one mapping using cubic function according to the magnitude of the delta ZMP inputs, $|\Delta \mathbf{Z}_x| = |\mathbf{Z}_{x}-\mathbf{Z}_x^{ref}|\in\mathbb{R}^{N}$.
-Note that $\mathbf{Z}_x^{ref}\in\mathbb{R}^{N}$ represents the reference ZMP trajectory in the x-direction based on the pre-planned footstep.
-This mapping enables a reduction in $\mathbf{w}_{\tau}$ as the $|\Delta \mathbf{Z}_x|$ for controlling the CP increases.
-As a result, the damping cost term in (\ref{eq/CP-MPC cost function}) becomes less influential, and the centroidal moment, $\bm{\uptau}_y\in\mathbb{R}^{N}$, is primarily generated to balance the robot against disturbances.
-The operational principle of this algorithm is based on the observation that the increased ZMP control inputs, $\mathbf{Z}_x$, indicate that the robot is subjected to a substantial disturbance, thereby requiring more control inputs to accurately track the CP trajectory.
-Therefore, the capability of CP control can be increased by increasing the generation of another control input, $\bm{\uptau}_y$.
+In Fig. \ref{figure/VariableWeighting}, when a disturbance is applied to the robot, ZMP control inputs $\mathbf{Z}_x$ increase in CP--MPC to control the perturbed CP. {Afterward, the weighting parameters $\mathbf{w}_{\tau}$ for the next MPC cycle are determined through a one-to-one mapping using a cubic function based on the magnitude of the delta ZMP inputs $|\Delta \mathbf{Z}_x|=|\mathbf{Z}_{x}-\mathbf{Z}_x^{ref}|\in\mathbb{R}^{N}$ in the current MPC cycle.} {Note that the coefficients of the cubic function $f$ are determined by the following four conditions: $f(|\Delta z_x|_{max})=w_{\tau,min},\;f(|\Delta z_x|_{min})=w_{\tau,max},\;f'(|\Delta z_x|_{max})=f'(|\Delta z_x|_{min})=0$,} and $\mathbf{Z}_x^{ref}\in\mathbb{R}^{N}$ represents the reference ZMP trajectory in the x-direction based on the pre-planned footstep.
+As a result, the damping cost term in (\ref{eq/CP-MPC cost function}) becomes less influential, and the centroidal moment $\bm{\uptau}_y\in\mathbb{R}^{N}$ is primarily generated to balance the robot against disturbances.
+The operational principle of this algorithm is based on the observation that the increased ZMP control inputs $\mathbf{Z}_x$ indicate that the robot is subjected to a substantial disturbance, thereby requiring more control inputs to accurately track the CP trajectory.
+Therefore, the capability of CP control can be increased by increasing the generation of another control input $\bm{\uptau}_y$.
 The same process is applied in the y-direction, independent of the x-direction.